 6. Wash your hands often with soap and water for at least 20 seconds;

 * Some items that can be done in your operation are to implement enhanced cleaning procedures making sure to thoroughly wash each piece of equipment and hand tools-making extra effort to sanitize steering wheels, handles, control levers, work benches etc.....anywhere hands frequently come into contact with hard surfaces.
 It has become normal to remove ballwashers, sand bottles, rakes, and even flagsticks during this time.
 The practice of "social distancing" has become commonplace and is an integral part to the CDCs recommendations.

-Many clubs have already started some of the following:
+Many clubs are implementing some of the following:

 Staggering employee start times to avoid masses of people in one location

 Not meeting inside in the mornings, but rather outside in an open environment

 Discontinue staff meals that are serving buffet-style, discontinue use of "community" coffee/tea/soda fountains, individually wrap meals if provided